SWI-Prolog/contrib-protobufs/protobufs_overview.md

 ### Heterogeneous Collections {#protobufs-heterogeneous}

-Using Protocol Buffers, it is quite an easy matter to specify fixed data structures and homogeneous vectors like one might find in languages like C++ and Java.
+Using Protocol Buffers, it is          easy        to specify fixed data structures and homogeneous vectors like one might find in languages like C++ and Java.
 It is however,  quite   another  matter  to interwork with these  languages  when  requirements  call  for  working  with  compound